ilmari-h/envie/README.md

 - **Fine-grained permissions** - Grant access to individual environments, not just entire projects
 - **Role-based access** - Organization admins can manage who can create projects and environments
 - **Explicit access only** - Users must be explicitly granted access to each environment they need
-- **Time-limited tokens** - API tokens can expire automatically for enhanced security
+- **Time-limited access** - Automatically revoke access after a given period of time

 ### Public Key Encryption
 - **Privacy by design** - Your secrets are encrypted before they leave your computer
 - **Selective sharing** - Only decrypt data for users you specifically authorize
-- **No server access** - Even if the server is compromised, your environment variables remain encrypted
+- **No server access** - Even if the server is compromised, your environment variables remain secure

 ### Prerequisites
 - Bun >= 1.2.11